screwyprof/screwyprof/articles/building-financial-infrastructure-that-must-not-fail.md

 ### About the Author

-I'm a Principal Software Engineer who specializes in designing fault-tolerant, high-stakes infrastructure — systems that move billions without breaking.
+I'm a Software Engineer who specializes in designing fault-tolerant, high-stakes infrastructure — systems that move billions without breaking.
 If you're building infrastructure that **must not fail**, I'd love to connect.

 - [LinkedIn](https://linkedin.com/in/maksim-shcherbo)